Skip to main content Skip to navigation

 In addition, you will be assigned an in-depth individual project, which will allow you to work closely with an academic on state-of-the-art biomedical engineering research and innovation, often linked with industry, and with cutting-edge areas of application across the biomedical field.

-The course prepares students for careers in advanced biomedical engineering.
-This includes biomedical engineering research institutions, medical device manufacturers, medical device regulators, and clearly hospitals, where biomedical engineers oversee medical device clinical trials, purchasing and maintenance as responsible for clinical engineering services.
+The course prepares students for careers in advanced biomedical engineering, including within biomedical engineering research institutions, medical device manufacturers, medical device regulators, and of course hospitals.
+This includes research into biomedical systems and devices, their manufacture, overseeing medical device clinical trials, purchasing and maintenance.

 General entry requirements